DiLER-Digitell/data_managment_bids_2026/lecture/content/bids_specs.md

 ### dataset_description.json:
 ```
-      Purpose: A structured JSON file containing essential metadata to identify and describe the dataset.
+      Purpose: Acts as a reference document for dataset context.
+Facilitates proper citation and acknowledgment.
+A structured JSON file containing essential metadata to identify and describe the dataset.

       Required Fields:
       Name: The title or name of the dataset.
       BIDSVersion: The version of the BIDS specification used.
       Authors: A list of individuals responsible for the dataset.
       Funding (optional): Information about the funding sources for the study.
       DatasetDOI (optional): The DOI or other persistent identifier for the dataset if published.
-      Importance:
-      Acts as a reference document for dataset context.
-      Facilitates proper citation and acknowledgment.

 ```

 ### participants.tsv:
 ```
         Purpose: A tab-separated values (TSV) file containing participant-level information.
+Provides key grouping variables for analysis (e.g., age groups or experimental conditions).

         Required Columns:
             participant_id: Unique identifier for each participant.
-            Optional but recommended fields include age, sex, and group (e.g., control or experimental).
+            Optional but recommended fields include grouping (e.g., control or experimental) and demographic information like age, sex etc.
-        Importance:
-            Allows researchers to understand the demographic distribution of participants.
-            Provides key grouping variables for analysis (e.g., age groups or experimental conditions).

 ```

 ### sub-<label> directories:
 ```
-        Purpose: Each participant’s data is stored in its own directory, named with their unique identifier (e.g., sub-001).
+        Purpose:  Ensures clarity and avoids ambiguity in data association, allowing the use of prewritten processing pipelines.
+Each participant’s data is stored in its own directory, named with their unique identifier (e.g., sub-001).

         Structure:
-            Organized hierarchically to separate anatomical, functional, and other modalities.
+            Organized hierarchically to separate anatomical, functional, other modalities.
-            Ensures clarity and avoids ambiguity in data association.

 ```

 ## Machine vs Human readable files

-Some of the info in a BIDS dataset is for your eyes, some is not!
+Some of the info in a BIDS dataset is for your eyes, some is not, i.e. made for processing pipelines to automatically read and operate on.

 | File                     | Human Readable   | Machine Readable   | Purpose                                                   |
 |:-------------------------|:-----------------|:-------------------|:----------------------------------------------------------|